Heart Disease and the Doctor's Exam

 Checking Your Heart Rate

-Your doctor feels your pulse in order to check your heart's rate, rhythm, and regularity.
+Your doctor feels your pulse in order to check your heart's rate and rhythm.
 Each pulse matches up with a heartbeat that pumps blood into the arteries.
 The force of the pulse also helps evaluate the amount (strength) of blood flow to different areas of your body.

 You can tell how fast your heart is beating (heart rate) by feeling your pulse.
 Your heart rate is the amount of times your heart beats in one minute.